maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Building Acceleration Containers

-To let the driver build the BVHs and everything else for our Acceleration Containers, we use the Command `buildRayTracingAccelerationContainer`.
+To let the driver build the BVHs and everything else for our acceleration containers, we use the command `buildRayTracingAccelerationContainer`.
 One important thing to note here, is that the build order is important.
-Bottom-Level Containers must be built before Top-Level Containers, as they depend on each other.
+BLAC containers must be built before TLAC, as they depend on each other.

 ````js
 let commandEncoder = device.createCommandEncoder({});